 Preemptive Radical Inclusion means that we intentionally position ourselves, before we know anything at all about anyone in the room, to presuppose that everyone is already, and always, in the room.
 We don’t wait for an individual to tell us what they need, and THEN meet their needs, we create experiences that preemptively involve them.
 The burden is on those in leadership to be aware of the needs of the people we are most likely to miss.

 The word radical is there in the middle because, if leaders (and I mean here those empowered to be “in charge”) are doing this correctly, the created experience won’t be the expected experience.
 It might even be dramatically, radically different.

 Inclusion doesn’t simply mean that we include others in our circle of what we already do and how we do it, but expand the experience to encourage deep involvement and make it possible.
+Inclusion without equity and centering the voices of the most marginalized is not inclusion.
 We involve others in the creation of our projects and communities, our “we” becomes larger, and what we do and how we do it transforms into something new.